redmond2742/SSOSS/README.md

 #### Sync GPX & Video Process
 Synchronizing the GPX file and the video could be one of the largest sources of error.
 The ProcessVideo Class has a helper function to perform a accurate synchronization time.
-The extract_frames_between method can export all the video frames between two time vales.
+The extract_frames_between method can export all the video frames between two time values.
 When looking at the GPX points, the approximate video time can be estimated and all the frames can be extracted.
 This method is:

 ```Shell